Code-Institute-Submissions/gersonvj-TWC---THE-WEATHER-CHANNEL/README.md

 <ul>
 <li>05/11/2020 - Not reponsive for phone devices, background pictures for jumbotrom not working, h1 headers need more margin.</li>
  <ul>
-  <li>(update 10/12/2020) - reponsive for phone devices, background pictures working in jumboitrom and h1 margins adequate for the UX </li>
+  <li>(update 10/12/2020) - reponsive for phone devices, background pictures working in jumbotrom and h1 margins adequate for the UX </li>
  </ul>
 <li>06/11/2020 - Homepage responsive for all devices, newsletter and latest news not responsive for phone devices.</li>
  <ul>